morningsun77/ltr_checker/README.md

 ## Overview

-LTR_Checker is a sophisticated bioinformatics pipeline designed for the detection, annotation, and analysis of Long Terminal Repeat retrotransposons (LTR-RTs) in genomic sequences.
+LTR_checker is a sophisticated bioinformatics pipeline designed for the detection, annotation, and analysis of Long Terminal Repeat retrotransposons (LTR-RTs) in genomic sequences.
 The tool integrates CNN detection with multiple established LTR-RT identification methods and employs a rigorous six-module filtering and validation procedure to ensure high-quality results.

 ## Dependencies